 See all MDF Timor Leste interventions

-Pakistan MDF works in Horticulture, Dairy and Meat and Leather and its focus is on:
+In Pakistan, MDF Phase 1 worked in Horticulture, Dairy and Meat and Leather and its focus was on:

 - Rural and regional inclusiveness